carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 # Reading data from Kafka

-- To following PySpark code read data from `demo` Kafka topic (*subscribe*)
+- The following PySpark code read data from `demo` Kafka topic (*subscribe*)
 - It reads the data in a streaming way (*startingOffsets*)
   - "latest" to read only the new messages
-  - "earliest" to read messages messages that have not been processed
+  - "earliest" to read all messages that have not been processed

 ```python
 df = spark \